This pomelo salad, made with citrus such as grapefruit, fish sauce, peanuts, lime, sugar, coconut, and mint, is hot, sour, sweet, and salty.

 - 1 to 2 tablespoons finely chopped shallots

-- Handful fresh mint leaves, finely chopped or thinly sliced, or more to taste
+- Handful mint leaves finely chopped or thinly sliced, or more to taste